 Algarve Leisure Activities are easily to reach from Alte, the most of them are just 30 minutes by car.

 The list of things to do in the Algarve is endless.
 For a great day out take a boat trip along the coast, enjoy dolphin watching, go on jeep safari or learn to surf.
-Visit one of the theme parks or enjoy some top pampering at a luxurious spa.
+Visit one of the theme parks / water parks or enjoy some top pampering at a luxurious spa.

 With its fantastic natural beauty and facilities the Algarve is THE venue for special events – a family celebration, a corporate event or a dream Algarve wedding.
 The Algarve is much more than just sun, sea and sand – so why not make the most of it!